Predjo/blog/source/_posts/2017-02-25-How-to-create-a-simple-React-Stopwatch-app.md

 4. Lap button that when pressed, records the current time in the lap time list.
 It is enabled only while the stopwatch is running.
 5. The lap time list containing all the lap times saved while the stopwatch was running.

-Since this tutorial is aimed at beginners I will not be doing unit test in it.
+Since this tutorial is aimed at React beginners I will not be doing unit test in it.
 They will be done in a separate post, probably after this one.
 Reason for it is to keep it short and focus only on React and not testing tools.

+The code from the tutorial is hosted on Github and you can find it [here](https://github.com/Predjo/tutorial-react-stopwatch-app).

 ## Requirements